lyipef/papers-pricing-data-pipeline/README.md

 # Papers Pricing Data Pipeline

-Automation project to collect and store economic data from [Investing.com](https://br.investing.com).
+Automation project designed to collect, process, and store economic indicators from [Investing.com](https://br.investing.com) and other financial sources.

-This pipeline extracts historical data for the USD/CNY (US Dollar/Chinese Yuan) pair and loads it into a scalable cloud-based data structure on **Google Cloud**.
+This pipeline extracts:
+- **Historical USD/CNY (US Dollar/Chinese Yuan) exchange rate data** from Investing.com.
+- **Historical Chinese Caixin Services PMI data** from MQL5.

+Data is scraped, cleaned, and automatically loaded into a scalable cloud architecture using **Google Cloud Storage** and **BigQuery**, orchestrated by **Apache Airflow**.

 ---